Hyper Hoare Logic: (Dis-)Proving Program Hyperproperties (extended version): Synchronous Reasoning Over Different Branches

 \mypar{Probabilistic Hoare logics} Many assertion-based logics for probabilistic programs have been proposed~\cite{Ramshaw79, probaHL,corin2006probabilistic,Ellora,probabilisticSL, Rand2015}.
-These logics typically employ assertions over \emph{probability (sub-)distributions} of states, which bear some similarities to hyper-assertions: Asserting the existence (resp.\ absence) of an execution is analogous to asserting that the probability of this execution is strictly positive (resp.\ zero).
+These logics typically employ assertions over \emph{probability (sub-)distributions} of states, which bear some similarities to hyper-assertions: Asserting the existence (resp.\ absence) of a state is analogous to asserting that the probability of this state is strictly positive (resp.\ zero). \thibault{Taking the union of two sets of states is analogous to taking the sum of two sub-distributions.
+Our operator $\otimes$ (\defref{def:otimes}) used in the rule \namerule{Choice} is thus similar to the operator $\oplus$ from~\citet{Ellora}}.
 Notably, our loop rule \namerule{While}-$\forall^* \exists^*$ draws some inspiration from the rule \namerule{While} of~\citet{Ellora}, which also requires an invariant that holds for all \emph{unrollings} of the loop.
 These probabilistic logics have also been extended to the relational setting~\cite{barthe2009formal}, for instance to reason about the equivalence of probabilistic programs.